-Using the fundamental theorem of the Young measures ( See M\'alek et al. \cite[Section 4.2, Theorem 2.1]{MNRR}), we say that there exists a Young measure $ \Nu $ generated by $ \left\{(\vr_\delta, \sqrt{\vr_\delta} \vw_\delta, \nabla Q(\vr_\delta))\right\}_{\delta>0} $.
-Due to Lemma \ref{Lemma:strong} and Corollary 3.4 form \cite{MPI} we get that the projection of the Young measure on the first component is a Dirac delta i.e. this measure is of particular form:
+Using the fundamental theorem of the Young measures (see M\'alek et al. \cite[Section 4.2, Theorem 2.1]{MNRR}), we can say that there exists a Young measure $ \Nu $ generated by $ \left\{(\vr_\delta, \sqrt{\vr_\delta} \vw_\delta, \Grad Q(\vr_\delta))\right\}_{\delta>0} $.
+Due to Lemma \ref{Lemma:strong} and \cite[Corollary 3.4]{MPI} we get that the projection of the Young measure on the first component is a Dirac delta i.e., our measure is of a particular form:

 Therefore, a correct phase space for the Young measure is

 Clearly, we notice that

 This allows us to conclude that